microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/msal.md

 ## Creating an app/client ID

-For details about how to register an app and get a client ID, see [Crate an Azure Active Directory app](../get-started/aad-aad-app-registration.md).
+For details about how to register an app and get a client ID, see [Create an Azure Active Directory app](../get-started/aad-aad-app-registration.md).